-- Partnerships are reviewed regularly. - Lesson and tutor observations within PSHE/ SMSC lessons as part of School Self Evaluation - Developmental activity is identified annually in the School Development Plan. - Feedback on the effectiveness of the CEIAG programme is sought through student focus groups, and questionnaires.
-Resulting action points then feed into the following years' planning process to ensure they are addressed. - Review of the school's adherence to the Gatsby Benchmarks through Compass+, an online self-evaluation tool for schools. - Morrisby careers tool for advice and guidance online platform is used to record results of aspirations surveys completed in years 9-11
+- Partnerships are reviewed regularly. - Lesson and tutor observations within PSHE/SMSC lessons as part of School Self Evaluation - Developmental activity is identified annually in the School Development Plan. - Feedback on the effectiveness of the CEIAG programme is sought through student focus groups, and questionnaires.
+Resulting action points then feed into the following years' planning process to ensure they are addressed. - Review of the school's adherence to the Gatsby Benchmarks through Compass+, an online self-evaluation tool for schools.

 The school's arrangements for managing the access of education and training providers to students is monitored by the Careers Lead.
-This policy will be reviewed by the Careers Teacher on a three year programme.
-At every review, the policy will be approved by The Management Committee.